RobertGregg/CellularPotts.jl/README.md

-# NEED TO FIX CELL POTTS MODEL
-- choose a random lattice site i
-- choose a random neighboring lattice site j to copy its ID into i.
-(THIS NEEDS TO BE FIXED)

 # Cellular Potts Modeling

 The goal of this project to to create a cellular agent-based model in julia that integrates Potts modeling, Intracellular dynamics with ODEs, and cytokine diffusion with PDEs.
 The hope is to develop a package that can model immune cell signaling in a multi-scale manner.